-Plainsman Clays publish dry and fired shrinkage data for their clay bodies.
-Dry shrinkage is, of course, the shrinkage from wet to dry.
-Fired shrinkage is not, however, the total from wet to fired.
-Rather it is the shrinkage from dry to fired.
-And you cannot just add the dry and fired numbers together to get the total because the fired shrinkage value is based on the dry length, not the original (in this example, 6.25 dry shrinkage plus 6.66 fired equals 12.9 whereas the actual total shrinkage is 12.5).
-It is not a huge difference but this is the way to calculate it correctly if you only have drying and fired shrinkage.
-Thanks to Tom Hittie for deriving this for us.
+Plainsman Clays, for example, publishes dry and fired shrinkage data for their clay bodies.
+The former is the shrinkage from wet-to-dry.
+The latter is the shrinkage from dry-to-fired.
+You cannot add the dry and fired numbers together to get the total because the two are based on different starting points.
+Consider this example: 6.25 dry shrinkage + 6.66 fired = 12.9 whereas the actual total shrinkage is 12.5%.
+Shown is the way to calculate the total shrinkage correctly if you only have drying and fired values (thanks to Tom Hittie for deriving this for us).
+Of course no one is going to bother actually doing this calculation!
+So just remember that the actual total is a little less than adding the two together.

 Glossary |